Overview

 A single Data Plane can run many Chalk Environments.

-Often, companies will have 2-3 environments (like qa
+Often, companies will have 2-3 environments (like qa, stage, and prod.)

 If running in a single data plane, these environments share resources, which helps with cost and ease of setup.